missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-09-12-Apple-Keynote-Hot-Take.md

 ![](https://imgur.com/8jOKX4V.jpg)

-iPhone X and it's glass back will support wireless charging.
+iPhone X and its glass back will support wireless charging.
 The only device I own (or have ever owned) that supports wireless charging is my Apple Watch.
 I've long thought that wireless charging is silly, but it's been lovely to use with Apple Watch.
 Every night I take my watch off, put it on my charging dock, and I'm done.

 There have been plenty of phones on the market that have had wireless charging for some time, so Apple isn't really innovating here.
 But it's nice to see this feature finally come to iPhone.
 In non-Apple fashion, they've chosen to go with [Qi](http://www.qiwireless.com/), the industry standard for wireless charging.
 Apple isn't shipping a wireless charger at launch, but because iPhone X (and 8) use Qi, it'll be possible to charge using any [currently available](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Daps&field-keywords=qi+charger) Qi charger.
 Hell, you could even use a [Samsung](https://www.amazon.com/Samsung-Wireless-Charging-Charger-Warranty/dp/B01BMDQ9U8/ref=sr_1_10?ie=UTF8&qid=1505246728&sr=8-10&keywords=qi+certified+charger) charger if you were so inclined.